 How can the Damage from Intraventricular Hemorrhage be Reduced?

-When HIE causes ischemic damage and results in IVH, the standard of care is hypothermia therapy, where medical professionals cool the brain and slow down the body’s metabolic processes to allow the brain to better recover.
+When HIE causes ischemic damage and results in IVH, the standard of care is hypothermia therapy, wherein medical professionals cool the brain and slow down the body’s metabolic processes to allow the brain to better recover.
 Hypothermia therapy can reduce the extent of ischemic damage caused by HIE and resultant IVH.

 Legal Help Interpreting the Cause of Intraventricular Hemorrhage

 Understanding the cause of a child’s intraventricular hemorrhaging can be very difficult, as medical records are very complex.
 If you suspect that your child has learning disabilities, seizures, or cerebral palsy from intraventricular hemorrhage, reach out to us 24/7 via phone (888.812.6009), email, or live chat (to the left of your screen).
 The experienced birth injury attorneys at Reiter & Walsh can determine whether the intraventricular hemorrhaging was due to medical negligence on the part of medical staff.
-Our firm focuses solely on birth injuries, and has been helping the families of children impacted by medical malpractice since the firm’s inception in 1997.
+Our firm focuses solely on birth injuries, and has been helping the families of children impacted by medical malpractice since its inception in 1997.

 Free Case Review | Available 24/7 | No Fee Until We Win